dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 The sample app:

 * Creates an instance of the `AzureServiceTokenProvider` class without a connection string.
-When a connection string isn't provided, the provider attempts to obtain an access token from MSI.
+When a connection string isn't provided, the provider attempts to obtain an access token from Managed identities for Azure resources.
 * A new `KeyVaultClient` is created with the `AzureServiceTokenProvider` instance token callback.
 * The `KeyVaultClient` instance is used with a default implementation of `IKeyVaultSecretManager` that loads all secret values and replaces double-dashes (`--`) with colons (`:`) in key names.